Reimbursement and Compensation: Aer Lingus

 No win, no fee

-As Aer Lingus has its headquarters in Europe, its passengers are offered a great deal of protection by EC 261, Europe's comprehensive air passenger rights.
+As Aer Lingus has its headquarters in Europe, its passengers are offered a great deal of protection by EC 261, as well as by UK 261, some of the world's most comprehensive air passenger rights.

-All Aer Lingus flights that depart from or land at European airports are covered by EC 261.
-That means passengers can expect care in the event that their flight is delayed, canceled, or overbooked.
-And in some situations, they're owed compensation on top of a full ticket refund, should they no longer choose to fly.
-Passengers may always request their money back if they aren't offered a suitable replacement flight in the event of cancellation or overbooking.
+All Aer Lingus flights that depart from or land at EU airports are covered by EC 261.
+That means passengers can expect care in the event that their flight is delayed, cancelled, or overbooked.
+And in some situations, they're owed compensation too.

 Passengers are also entitled to claim for past flights — often you can still claim for flights that were affected in the past 3 years.